columbia/pickleball/evaluation/README.md

 ## Steps to add library to evaluation

+1. Does the library APIs permit arbitrary pickle behaviors?
+2. Does the library distribute models on Hugging Face (or other platform?)
+3. Can you load the available models using the library APIs?
+4. What callables are in the available models?
+5. What callables does PickleBall identify in the model loading policy?
+6. Can PickleBall load the available models while enforcing the model loading policy?
+7. Does PickleBall reject all malicious models when enforcing the model loading policy?

 1. Ensure that library can load benign example model and is vulnerable to a backdoor model.